PapierFliegr/masterthesis/MEETINGS.md

    (which increases $ \Omega_{k+1} $) and not $ \alpha = 1/2 $ which correspondences to
    motion by mean curvature, cf. Merriman etal 1992.

-   Answer:
+   Answer: Probably because the initial data is $ u_k = ind_\Omega - ind_{C\Omega} $

 2. Q.03: How does BM differ from Levy process, s.t. long-range correlation is considered in the later but not in the former?
+BM is as-cts, which LEvy-Proceses are not in general

    Answer:

 3. Q.07: Why are we looking at local minimizer again?
-We want nonlocal minimzers?
+We want nonlocal minimizers?

-   Answer:
+   Answer: Local in this case doesn't mean "local minimizer", but we restrict our setting to a bounded set $ \Omega $ s.t. everything is still in $ \Omega $.
+   "Nonlocal Minimizer" means behavior of Boundary considering the whole boundary.
+   I confused $ E_0 $ with $ \Omega $.

-4. Q.08: Minimzier in what sense?
+4. Q.08: Minimizer in what sense?
 If $ E_n \setminus B_1 = E_0 $, then $ (E_n \triangle
    E) \setminus B_1 = \emptyset $ (Don't understand rest of proof Thm 3.3)

    Answer:

+5. Q.09: But only for $ r>0 $ big enough?
+Else $ CE \cap B_r(x) $ may be empty?

+   Answer:

+6. Q.10: Complete proof of theorem 5.1... and Section 5

+   Answer:

+7. Q.11: Why are we able to use lemma 3.1?

+   Answer:

+### Material
+- Claudia Bucur, Luca Lombardini, and Enrico Valdinoci, Complete stickiness of nonlocal minimal surfaces for small values of the fractional parameter (MR3926519)
+- Matteo Cozzi, On the variation of the fractional mean curvature under the effect of C 1,α perturbations (MR3393254)
+- Standardliterature for theory of minimal surfaces (local)